JellyRollJunior/file-uploader/README.md

 # todo:

 - create page to display folder data
-    - static
-    - show data from prisma
-    - render folder based on route
+- Drill down on folder

 - if no parent -> root directory in library